Reconstruction of 1-D evolution equations and their initial data from one passive measurement: Proof of Theorem

 Let us now return to the equation

 subject to $v_j(\xi,0)=0$ and $\p_xv_j(\xi,0)=1$.
-We will first perform a standard Liouville type transformation that will change the ODE above to a Schr\"odinger equation.
-For the sake of convenience we include the details of this reduction.
+We will perform a similar Liouville transformation as in Lemma~\ref{lem_sturm} that will change the ODE above to a Schr\"odinger equation.
 Fixing $j\in \{1,2\}$, let us define a new variable $y_j$ by